 From Fjällgatan on the East side and Montelius on the West side, fantastic viewpoints on the islands composing the city can be enjoyed: Gamla Stan, Noormalm, the scary roller coaster tracks of the Gröna Lund Tivoli fun-fair and the Vasa museum on Skansen, and a few ferry boats evolving in an organized fashion on the waters covering a third of Stockholm… We join many locals chatting on benches and sharing drinks at sunset on Monteliusvägen, a boardwalk with a stunning view on the city.

 The low key atmosphere makes Söder a great area to hang out with many different vibes.
 Local cafés serving delicious organic homemade sandwiches on rye bread with a Swedish flare line up the streets.
-Hip bars and restaurants like Marie Laveau with its New Orleans influences, packed with 20-to-30-year-old trendy Swedes are plenty.
+Hip bars and restaurants packed with 20-to-30-year-old trendy Swedes are plenty.
 Art galleries showcase all sorts of different pieces, and cultural evenings are a great opportunity to experience art workshops and impromptu recitals, drinking a glass of wine in one or a tea with scones in the other.
 Night clubs occupy the most unexpected venues, like Patricia‘s, a former royal yacht which belonged to Queen Victoria and that is anchored along the shores of the Mälaren lake.

 To enjoy more authentic Swedish food, we have to cross some more bridges, heading north to Norrmalm, a business district in its Southern part, housing Central station and the clean and odourless Hotorgshallen underground food market.

-The 24,000-island archipelago must be fantastic to visit in summer, but the still cold April wind prevents us from discovering it.
-Taking off from Arlanda airport, we are rewarded by a sunset over the beautiful archipelago.
-We witness how this attractive capital is completely surrounded by nature: square miles of forests and thousands of islands of all sizes and shapes calling to be explored more extensively next time.
+The 24,000-island archipelago must be fantastic to visit in summer, but the cold April wind discourages us from discovering it.
+Taking off from Arlanda airport, we are rewarded with a sunset over the beautiful archipelago.
+We witness how this attractive capital is completely surrounded by nature: square miles of forests and thousands of islands of all sizes and shapes calling to be explored more extensively.

 Marcella & Claire